GibbsConsulting/django-plotly-dash/README.md

 ## Usage

-To use existing dash applications, first register them using the `DelayedDash` class.
+To use existing dash applications, first register them using the `DjangoDash` class.
 This replaces the `Dash` class of the `dash` package.

 Taking a very simple example inspired by the excellent [getting started](https://dash.plot.ly/) documentation: